 To call upon the Government of Canada to immediately end the federal carbon tax.
-(Addendum to sessional paper no. 123)

 To provide adequate, sustainable, and predictable operating funds for Saskatchewan's 27 public and separate school divisions.

 To immediately recruit an appropriate complement of pediatric gastroenterology specialists and adjunct services.